squirrelo/SelexTrace/README.md

 SelexTrace
 ==========

-Code used to trace the evolution of sequences and structures in a SELEX experiment.
+Code used to trace the rise of sequences and structures in a SELEX experiment.
 Also used to trace the mutational evolution occuring during a SELEX experiment.

 REQUIREMENTS
 ==========